owlboy/greatpug-public/README.md

 You can support on-going maintenance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").

 ### Change Log
+#### 06/29/18 (311)
+* Bell should be fixed
+* Lightmap fixes
+* Gap below short wall at the top of the roost stairs fixed
+* New Brushed Metal material
+* Minor optimizations
+* LOD setup on many items, we will see how that goes.
+* Collision changes
+* Reflection probe adjustments

 #### 06/29/18 (310) (110mb)
 * Implimented minor drawcall optimizations
 * Updated lightmaps on back hallway, no more light leaks near the exit sign